volyomaS/IdeaGenerator/README.md

-# this is an unfinished version of my individual project for the subject in my school
+# this is an unfinished version of my project for the subject in my school